w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Students should be able to

-* identify accessibility requirements for the different types of multimedia content, such as description, captions, transcripts, and sign languages
+* identify accessibility requirements for the different types of multimedia content, including description, captions, transcripts, and sign languages
 * describe the following alternatives to multimedia content:
   * description of visual information
   * captions